Language and Page Formatting Options

 dracut.cmdline(7) man page.

 ip=boot option to configure one or more network interfaces.
-To configure multiple interfaces, you can use the
+To configure multiple interfaces, use one of the following methods;

-ipoption multiple times, once for each interface; to do so, you must use the
+ipoption multiple times, once for each interface; to do so, use the

-rd.neednet=1option, and you must specify a primary boot interface using the
+rd.neednet=1option, and specify a primary boot interface using the

 In the following tables: